circansm/nvim-cursor/README.md

 ### Using [lazy.nvim](https://github.com/folke/lazy.nvim)

-Add the following to your Neovim configuration:
+Add the following to your Neovim configuration (usually in `~/.config/nvim/init.lua`):

 ```lua
 {